bep/bepsays.com/content/english/nike-refuses-si.md

 {{< img src="/assets/img/2015/nike/mynikes-brand.jpg" class="small" caption="So my new Nikes is not 27.5 cm?">}}

 Marcus from Nike was spot on here.
-But how he decuced this answer is a puzzle.
+But how he decuced this answer is a puzzle, because nothing but the US size makes any sense.

  I eventually bought my 10.5 sized Nikes, and they fit like a glove.
-But it does state in bold print that they are 28,5 centimetres.
+But it does state in bold print that they are 28,5 centimeters.
 And that sounds fishy knowing what I now know.

 >It's always more accurate to convert your size using the centimeters in the size chart. <cite>Some Ebay Nike seller</cite>

 So, the lesson learned for me is that I now know a lot about shoe sizes and a lot about my own shoe size.
 But I know nothing about how that knowledge compares to Nike's reality.
-So that brand will have to be off-line.
+So that brand will have to remain the off-line option for me.

-So Nike, if you read this and want to respond: Please send me an email to bjorn.erik.pedersen at gmail.com.
-I'm intrigued by this puzzling stupidity.
+**So Nike, if you read this and want to respond: Please send me an email to bjorn.erik.pedersen at gmail.com.
+I'm intrigued by this puzzling stupidity.**

-TODO

-Image using a tape measure.